1 Bg 9-1972: The Most Confidential Knowledge

 > the higher planets and then again coming down, as if

-> situated on a Ferris wheel which sometimes goes up and
+> situated on a ferris wheel which sometimes goes up and

 > sometimes comes down.
 The purport is that instead of being